How Long Does Spider Lives

 2. Orb-Weavers (Araneidae): The lifespan of orb-weavers varies depending on the species.
 Some live for only a single season, while others might survive for two years or more.
 Their lifespan is often tied to seasonal changes and their reproductive cycles.

 4. Tarantulas (Theraphosidae): Here's where we see a dramatic increase in lifespan.
 Many tarantula species, particularly the larger ones, can live for 10-20 years, with some exceptionally long-lived individuals reaching over 25 years in captivity.
-Their slower metabolisms and robust body structures contribute to their impressive longevity.
+Their slower metabolisms and strong body structures contribute to their impressive longevity.

 5. Black Widows (Latrodectus): Female black widows can live for 1-3 years, while males typically live much shorter lives, often dying soon after mating.
 Their venom and defensive strategies help them survive longer than many other spider species.